thepinballroom/mpf-docs/config/shots.rst

 The purpose of show tokens is so you can create resuable shows that you could apply to any shot.

-For example, imagine if you wanted to create a shot to flash an LED between red and off.
+For example, imagine if you wanted to create a show to flash an LED between red and off.
 It might look like this:

 .. code-block:: mpf-config